JTYKolesar/osticket-prereqs/README.md

 <img src="https://i.imgur.com/N3FLLaY.jpg" height="70%" width="70%" alt="Disk Sanitization Steps"/>
 </p>

-_For tutorial purposes, we are going to temporarily give every user the permissions to access the `ost-config.php` file._
+_For demonstration purposes, we are going to temporarily give every user the permissions to access the `ost-config.php` file._
 - Right-click the file and select "Properties".
 - Click the "Security" tab at the top, then click "Advanced" at the bottom for special permissions.
 <p align="center">